Get set for The Long Night

 The executive producers of the series are David Benioff, D.B.
 Weiss, Carolyn Strauss, Frank Doelger and Bernadette Caulfield.
 Co-executive producers are Bryan Cogman, Guymon Casady, Vince Gerardis and George R.R.
 Martin.”

-Why will season 8 take so long?
+Why has season 8 taken so long?

 In January 2018, HBO boss Casey Bloys spoke to Entertainment Weekly to explain the long wait.